kidscancode/godot_recipes/src/content/3D/3d_shooting.md

 If you'd like to use the bullet model pictured here, you can grab it from [Kenney's "Weapon Pack"](https://kenney.nl/assets/weapon-pack).
 {{% /notice %}}

-Add your mesh and a collision shape to match.
+Add your mesh to the `MeshInstance` and a scale a collision shape to match.

 {{% notice warning %}}
-Remember to align your mesh with the forward direction (**-Z**) of the `Area` node, or your bullet will look like it's flying sideways!
+Remember to align your `MeshInstance` with the forward direction (**-Z**) of the `Area` node, or your bullet won't look like it's flying the right way!
 {{% /notice %}}

 Add a script and connect the `Area`'s `body_entered` signal.